markNZed/processism-react-three/storyboard.md

 ### 1.2.2.
 Animation
 Text: "A visual language for processism"
 ### 1.2.3.
 Narration
-Welcome to our animated journey into processism.
-Processism is a way of thinking that’s been around for a long time, but it’s not well-known in Western culture.
-It offers an alternative to essentialism, which is the idea that things have a fixed, unchanging core or essence.
+WWelcome to this animated journey into processism.
+While processism has been around for a long time, it’s not widely recognized in Western culture.
+Unlike essentialism—the idea that things have a fixed, unchanging core or essence—processism focuses on how everything is constantly evolving and interconnected.

-In contrast, processism focuses on how everything is constantly changing and evolving.
-Our culture tends to lean heavily on essentialism, so understanding processism can be challenging.
-This presentation is designed to help you see the world in a new way.
+Our culture tends to lean toward essentialist thinking, making the perspective of processism feel unfamiliar.
+But through this presentation, we aim to help you explore this different way of understanding the world, one that emphasizes change and relationships over static definitions.

-We’ll be building a visual language to explain the concepts of processism.
-This visual language will be abstract, but we’ll use real-life examples to make things clearer.
-As you follow along, we hope you'll think about how these ideas might be useful for you.
+We’ll be creating a visual language to explain the key concepts of processism.
+While this language might seem abstract at first, we’ll ground it with real-life examples to make the ideas easier to grasp.
+As you watch, we encourage you to reflect on how these ideas might apply to your own life and the world around you.

 # 2. Section: Relations and Processes
 ## 2.1.
 Objective